Katie's Cucina

 Instructions

-• Chop strawberries and place in a sauce pan.
-Sprinkle white granulated sugar on top and pour on the balsamic vinegar.
-Bring to a boil then summer for 5 minutes.
+• Chop 1 pint strawberries and place in a sauce pan.
+Sprinkle 2 tablespoons white granulated sugar on top and pour on the ¼ cup balsamic vinegar.
+Bring to a boil then simmer for 5 minutes.
 Remove from heat and let sit for 15 minutes.

 • Carefully pour the balsamic strawberries into a blender.
-Add in the honey and strawberry preserves.
+Add in 1 tablespoon honey and 2 tablespoons strawberry preserves.
 Place the lid on the blender and begin to puree on high power.
-Carefully stream in Barlean’s Flax Oil through the top spout of the blender while the blender is on.
+Carefully stream in 2 tablespoons Barlean’s Organic Flax Oil through the top spout of the blender while the blender is on.
 Purée for 30 seconds.

 • Pour into salad dressing shaker and refrigerate for 1 hour or until ready to eat.